 Net Worth at Age 60

 At this point, your net worth benchmarks are dependent on what your retirement needs are going to be.
 Depending on where you live and your lifestyle, those needs will vary.
-A common rule of thumb is to replace 85 percent of your working income in retirement over the course of your life.
+A common rule of thumb is to replace 15% of your pre-tax working income in retirement over the course of your life.
 If your retirement dreams are grand and include exotic travels, you might need more.